OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 #### On-device Shell App

-While usually using an on-device shell (terminal emulator) such as [Termux](0x08a-Testing-Tools.md#termux) might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or check some configuration.
+While usually using an on-device shell (terminal emulator) such as [Termux](0x08a-Testing-Tools.md#termux) might be very tedious compared to a remote shell, it can prove handy for debugging in case of, for example, network issues or to check some configuration.

 ### Host-Device Data Transfer